 Your 26-month-old is exploring the world through play.
 Keep up the fun by enjoying activities together, but also encourage your 26-month-old to stretch their imagination while playing on their own.
 Give your child opportunities to play with other kids too, to help develop social skills.
 So what to do with a 26-month-old?
 Some fun activities, games and toys for a 26-month-old include:

 • Coloring.
 Your 26-month-old probably loves scribbling back-and-forth.
 They’ll do best with big, bulky crayons they can grasp in their fists.
 Your child probably won’t have the dexterity to hold a writing utensil correctly until they’re closer to 4 years old.

 • Hide and seek.
 Now your child can find hidden objects, so have fun hiding a favorite teddy bear or action figure and then looking for it together.

 • Easy art projects.
 Use a simple cardboard box.
 Together, you can decorate it, and then, with a little imagination, the box can become a house, spaceship or wagon!

 • Books.
 As you're reading, you don't have to stick with the words on the page.
-You can ask you child what color the bear is or what they think will happen next.
-This makes for fun conversations that get your 26-month-old critically thinking.
+You can ask your child what color the bear is or what they think will happen next.
+This makes for fun conversations that get your 26-month-old critically thinking and using their imagination.

-• Why is the sky blue anyhow?
-Your kid's probably asking a lot of questions.
-Answer simply and briefly.
-And know it's okay to say you don't know and suggest you find book on the topic at the library later.
+• Why?
+How?
+When?
+Your 26-month-old is probably asking a lot of questions right now.
+Answer them simply and briefly—and know it's totally okay to say you don't know and suggest you find a book on the topic at the library later.
 You'll both learn a thing or two.

 • Upset?
-It's okay to show emotion in front of your toddler, especially if you're explaining your feelings to him.
-It's good for him to understand that it’s normal to have a wide range of emotions.
+It's okay to show emotion in front of your 26-month-old, especially if you're explaining your feelings to them.
+It's good for your toddler to understand that it’s normal to have a wide range of emotions.
 You can also talk through what you do to feel better, whether it’s asking for a hug, taking deep breaths or finding some alone time to calm down.